How Parents Can Encourage Self-Guided Learning for Kids

 A good example of a self-guided learner is a child who doesn’t need their parents to sit with them till they complete their homework, rather just a helping hand when they get stuck completing their task.

-In this article, we explore some tricks and tactics that will help parents encourage self-learning in their children.
+In this article, we explore some tricks and tactics that will help us parents encourage self-learning among our children:

 1. Allow Children to Play Freely

 If you think back, we were the quickest to pick up new talents and skills while playing; be it learning to draw, creating fun shapes with play dough, building structures using legos or even improving motor skills like racing, skipping or playing hide & seek.
 It’s the same even today.
 While playing, kids are on their own and need to fend for themselves, pushing them to use their imagination, creativity and learning potential to the maximum.